17-Alignment chart-part 2 for the unbraced frames.

 How can the bending moment for the portal frame be estimated by assuming places of hinges at the mid-span of girders and the condition of the portal frame when having fixed supports?

-The fourth point is the m value for end conditions for girders of the unbraced frame If the condition of non-antisymmetric curvature is not achieved or the assumptions on which the graph was developed were not followed.
+The fourth point is the m value for the end conditions of the girders in the unbraced frame.
+If the condition of non-antisymmetric curvature is not achieved, or if the assumptions on which the graph was developed were not followed.

 There is an m factor that is determined based on the condition of the girder; what will be its effect on the far end, whether fixed or hinged, on girder stiffness, by multiplying by the m value?